Capture or Escape of a Photon at a Black Hole: as a trajectory r(t) and as a path r(φ)

 The simulations for this section are in the subdirectory \r(fi).

-Remark 6: Here the variable φ is absent in the right-hand side so that this ODE has a quadrature as an integral for φ(u), though not in the Liouville elementary functions.
+Remark 6: Here the variable φ is absent in the right-hand side so that this ODE has a quadrature as an integral for φ(u).

 As before, we transform (5) into an ODE of order two eliminating the radical: